MugTree/docker-postgres-example/README.md

              psql -h localhost -p 5433 -d postgres -U postgres -W

 Fiddled around with creating a new database and a new user in the initalisation stage and couldn't seem to get it working.
-The db command kept getting run against the default database.
+The db command kept getting run against the default database so settled with using the postgresdb postgres user combination.

 ### Useful commands